 - Fixing the same issue over and over due to poor Incident and Problem Management

-- Dissatisfied users due to a flawed Service Request Management process.
+- Dissatisfied users due to a flawed Service Request Management process, for example, confusion between incidents and service requests.

 However, many immature organizations believe that the lack of defined processes makes them agile and less bureaucratic.
 Without defined processes and good measurements, they don't have the data to show them just how poorly they are doing.